 As an alternative recognition approach we have implemented several Hidden Markov Models (HMM) aimed at phoneme recognition.
-HMMs are currently the most successful and promising approach [8,9,7] in speech recognition as they have been successfully applied to the whole spectrum of recognition tasks.
+HMMs are currently the most successful and promising approach [10,11,12] in speech recognition as they have been successfully applied to the whole spectrum of recognition tasks.
 HMMs' success is partially due to their ability to cope with the variability in speech by means of stochastic modeling.
-In the following sections, we describe the HMMs developed in our laboratory.
-They were aimed at phoneme recognition, more specifically the voiced stops "B", "D" and "G".
-More detail including results from experiments with variations on these models are given elsewhere [40,3]and we will restrict ourselves to a brief description of our best configuration.
+The HMMs developed in our laboratory were aimed at phoneme recognition, more specifically the voiced stops "B", "D" and "G".
+More detail including results from experiments with variations on these models are given elsewhere[13,3] and we will restrict ourselves to a brief description of our best configuration.

-1Note that in the experiments reported below these weight changes were actually carried out each time the error derivatives from all training samples had been computed[4].
+1Note that in the experiments reported below these weight changes were actually carried out after presentation of all training samples[9].

 The acoustic front end for Hidden Markov Modeling is typically a vector quantizer that classifies sequences of short-time spectra.
 Input speech was sampled at 12kHz, preemphasized by $(1 - 0.97 z^{-1})$ and windowed using a 256-point Hamming window every 3 msec.
 Then a 12-order LPC analysis was carried out.
 A codebook of 256 LPC spectrum envelopes was generated from 216 phonetically balanced words.
-The Weighted Likelihood Ratio augmented with power values (PWLR)[1] was used as LPC distance measure for vector quantization.
+The Weighted Likelihood Ratio augmented with power values (PWLR)[13] was used as LPC distance measure for vector quantization.
 An HMM with four states and six transitions (the last state without a selfloop) was used in this study.
-The HMM probability values were trained using vector sequences of phonemes according to the forward-backward algorithm[7].
+The HMM probability values were trained using vector sequences of phonemes according to the forward-backward algorithm[10].
 The vector sequences for "B", "D" and "G" include a consonant part and five frames of the following vowel.
-This is to model important transient informations, such as formant movement and has lead to improvements over context insensitive models [10].
+This is to model important transient informations, such as formant movement and has lead to improvements over context insensitive models [13].
 The HMM was trained until convergence using about 250 phoneme tokens of vector sequences per speaker and phoneme.
 Typically, about 10 to 20 learning iterations were required for 256 tokens.
 A training run took about one hour on a VAX 8700.
 Floor values were set on the output probabilities to avoid errors caused by zero-probabilities.
-We have experimented with composite models, which were trained using a combination of context-independent and context-dependent probability values[9], but in our case no significant improvements were attained.
+We have experimented with composite models, which were trained using a combination of context-independent and context-dependent probability values[12], but in our case no significant improvements were attained.